apecloud/kubeblocks.io/blog/moodle-in-kubeblocks-windows.md

 ---
 slug: moodle-in-kubeblocks
-title: Moodle in KubeBlocks
+title: Deploy Moddle on K8s with KubeBlocks MySQL Operator
-description: A how-to blog post about how to deploy Moodle using the database on Kubeblocks on Windows
+description: This blog introduces how to deploy Moodle using the KubeBlocks MySQL operator on Windows
 date: 2024-07-03
 authors:
   name: DWJ-Squirtle
   url: https://github.com/DWJ-Squirtle
-tags: [KubeBlocks, moodle, Windows]
+tags: [Kubernetes operator, database, MySQL, KubeBlocks, Moodle, Windows]
 image: /img/blog-moodle.png
 ---

-# Moodle in Kubeblocks (Windows)
+# Deploy Moddle on K8s with KubeBlocks MySQL Operator (Windows)

 Moodle is a free online learning management system that allows educators to create their private websites, populate them with dynamic course content, and thereby enable people to learn anytime, anywhere.